Luzerne County, Pennsylvania

 I read it's a determinate tomato plant and to not remove any flowers or shoots from the stems, therefore I've left the plant alone.
 It gets sun for 8 hours and I water every other day.

-Luzerne County Pennsylvania almost 3 years ago
+Luzerne County Pennsylvania about 3 years ago

 What causes disease in birch trees?
 This seems to be happening this season.

 Can you tell me what kind of snake this is.
 It flattens it’s head out.